wbarnha/construct/docs/tunneling.rst

 .. warning::

     The term can be multiple bytes, to support string classes with UTF16/32 encodings for example.
-Be warned however: as reported in Issue 1046, the data read must be a multiple of the term length and the term must start at a unit boundary, otherwise strange things happen when parsing.
+Be warned however: as reported in Issue #1046, the data read must be a multiple of the term length and the term must start at a unit boundary, otherwise strange things happen when parsing.

 ``NullStripped`` consumes bytes till EOF, and for that matter should be restricted by ``Prefixed``, ``FixedSized`` etc, and then strips paddings.
-Subcon is parsed using a new stream build using those stripped bytes.
+Subcon is parsed using a new stream built using those stripped bytes.
 When building, it just builds the subcon as-is.

 >>> d = NullStripped(Byte)
 >>> d.parse(b'\xff\x00\x00')